Image of Jovan Kamcev

 Research Interests

 Securing adequate, sustainable supplies of energy and water at affordable costs is an enormous challenge facing humanity.
 Due to the interconnected relationship between these two critical resources, often termed the Water-Energy Nexus, a shortcoming in one could negatively impact the availability of the other.
 Technologies based on polymeric materials (e.g., membranes and sorbents) will play a key role in addressing our water and energy needs due to their efficiency, simplicity, and small footprint.
+Examples include electrodialysis, electrolysis (water, CO2, nitrate, etc.), and batteries.
 The success of such technologies hinges on developing new materials with improved functionality.
 However, despite a longstanding academic and industrial interest in this area, significant fundamental and practical challenges remain.

-The Kamcev research group aims to develop next-generation polymeric materials (e.g., membranes and sorbents) for water treatment and energy generation/storage applications.
+The Kamcev research group develops next-generation polymeric materials (e.g., membranes and sorbents) for water treatment and energy generation/storage applications.
 We implement an integrative approach based on materials synthesis, advanced characterization, and modeling to design new polymeric materials that overcome the limitations of existing materials.
-We synthesize polymers with precisely controlled structures, characterize their properties, evaluate their performance in real systems, and, when appropriate, use models to establish connections between molecular structure and performance.
+We synthesize polymers with precisely controlled structures, characterize their properties, evaluate their performance in real systems, and, when appropriate, use models and molecular simulations to establish connections between molecular structure and performance.
 The fundamental knowledge generated by this approach will guide subsequent design of materials with enhanced functionality.
-Emphasis is placed on improving the fundamental understanding of solute transport in polymers in aqueous and non-aqueous systems and developing structure/property guidelines for the rational design of high-performance polymeric materials with properties specifically tailored for a given application.
+We place emphasis on improving the fundamental understanding of solute transport in polymers in aqueous and non-aqueous systems and developing structure/property guidelines for the rational design of high-performance polymeric materials with properties specifically tailored for a given application.

 Awards